Bullying and Glasses in Schools

 Being the victim of bullying can lead to lasting psychological issues.
 Nearly a quarter of people who have been bullied experience mental health issues later in life, including social anxiety, anxiety disorders, PTSD (post-traumatic stress disorder), and depression.
 Anxiety disorders don’t just lead to poor mental health; they can also cause physical health issues.

 Anxiety disorders can cause a person to be irritable, withdrawn, and triggered by past events.
 They may have nightmares and sleep difficulties, angry outbursts, focus and attention issues, and eating issues.
-Being, all of which indicate social anxiety.
+Being bullied can cause social avoidance, loneliness, hypervigilance, isolation, and significant distress, all of which indicate social anxiety.

 Young children, preteens, and adolescents are at a high risk for bullying during a particularly important period of self-growth and development.
 Being bullied as a child can directly impact self-worth and mental health status.